 Maybe you’ve never heard of an oil pressure sensor before.
 Or, maybe you have but have no idea what it is or how it works.

 Your oil pressure sensor is a crucial part of your engine.
 So, how can you tell if it’s faulty and no longer working?

-While these are the most common signs to look for, it’s not all of them.
-Here is a more detailed list of the symptoms of a bad oil pressure sensor.
+Here is a more detailed list of the signs of a bad or failing oil pressure sensor to look for:

 1. Oil pressure light on dashboard

 One of the most common symptoms of a faulty oil pressure sensor is your oil pressure light illuminating on your dash cluster.
 This light is illuminated when your oil pressure sensor detects low oil pressure or high oil pressure and then sends a signal to your ECU, which then passes a signal to your dash cluster, switching on your oil warning light on.

 In theory this is how it works.
 However, if your sensor is faulty then it will switch the oil light on even if the oil pressure is OK.

-The easiest way to determine this fault is to manually check your oil pressure with a pressure gauge.
+The easiest way to determine this fault is to manually check your oil pressure with an oil pressure gauge.
 If your oil pressure is normal then this would indicate a faulty sensor.
 Another method of diagnosing this fault is to use a fault code reader and see if there are any stored faults in your vehicle’s ECU pertaining to your oil pressure sensor.